magenta-aps/osdatascanner/docs/dev-environment.md

 ### Shell access

-To access a shell on any container based on the OS2datascanner module images, run
+To access a shell on any container based on the OSdatascanner module images, run

     docker compose {exec|run} <container name> bash